Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/boot-and-config/README.md

  To configure the design for the OSPI boot mode, see [OSPI Boot Mode Configuration](#ospi-boot-mode-configuration).

- This section demonstrates the boot sequence for the QSPI boot mode.
+ This section demonstrates the boot sequence for the OSPI boot mode.
- For this, you need to connect a QSPI daughter card (part number \<yet to provide the daughter card specs\) as shown in the following
+ For this, you need to connect a OSPI daughter card (X-EBM-03 REV_A02) as shown in the following
  figure:

  *Figure 3:* **VCK190 OSPI Boot**